Infinite regress: Failure to explain

 It has been argued that infinite regresses can be benign under certain circumstances despite aiming at global explanation.
-This line of thought rests on the idea of the transmission involved in the vicious cases: it is explained that X is F because Y is F where this F was somehow transmitted from Y to X. The problem is that to transfer something, you have to possess it first, so the possession is presumed rather than explained.
-For example, assume that in trying to explain why your neighbor has the property of being the owner of a bag of sugar, it is revealed that this bag was first in someone else's possession before it was transferred to your neighbor and that the same is true for this and every other previous owner.
+This line of thought rests on the idea of the transmission involved in the vicious cases: it is explained that X is F because Y is F where this F was somehow transmitted from Y to X. The problem is that to transfer something, it first must be possessed, so the possession is presumed rather than explained.
+For example, in trying to explain why one's neighbor has the property of being the owner of a bag of sugar, it is revealed that this bag was first in someone else's possession before it was transferred to the neighbor and that the same is true for this and every other previous owner.
 This explanation is unsatisfying since ownership is presupposed at every step.
-In non-transmissive explanations, on the other hand, Y is still the reason for X being F and Y is also F but this is just seen as a contingent fact.
+In non-transmissive explanations, however, Y is still the reason for X being F and Y is also F but this is just seen as a contingent fact.
 This line of thought has been used to argue that the epistemic regress is not vicious.
 From a Bayesian point of view, for example, justification or evidence can be defined in terms of one belief raising the probability that another belief is true.
 The former belief may also be justified but this is not relevant for explaining why the latter belief is justified.

-Responses to infinite regress arguments
+Responses

 Philosophers have responded to infinite regress arguments in various ways.
 The criticized theory can be defended, for example, by denying that an infinite regress is involved.
 Infinitists, on the other hand, embrace the regress but deny that it is vicious.
 Another response is to modify the theory in order to avoid the regress.
 This can be achieved in the form of foundationalism or of coherentism.